SMCFY/fiddl/README.md

 5. Select desired target and click `Save and Open in IDE` (currently only working for iOS and OSX)
 6. Build the application

-#### Release notes v0.1:
+#### Release notes v0.1(Smoke n Mirrors):
 >First prototype, presenting the core functionality of the application.
 This prototype demonstrates recording audio from a device's microphone to a buffer, where the audio can be played back.
-Record audio by pressing `Record` and stop recording by pressing `Stop  ` on the left side of the screen.
+Record audio by pressing `Record` and stop recording by pressing `Stop` on the left side of the screen.
 Play the audio back by pressing `Play` and stop playback by pressing `Stop` on the right side of the screen.
-Audio can be recorded for no more than 10 seconds.
+Audio can be recorded for no more than 3 seconds.
 Devices have been tested successfully on iOS for both iPhone and iPad.